tugcegurbuz/EEG-Data-Analysis/README.md

  * Chapter7: Selecting data epochs and comparing (You can find .pdf file formed by me as demonstration)

  * Chapter8: Plotting ERP images (You can find .pdf file formed by me as demonstration)

+ 3.Chapter11: Time/Frequency Decomposition (You can find .png files formed by me as demonstration)